chef/kitchen-vcenter/README.md

 Windows default:
 `sleep 5 & ipconfig`

+## Post Create Script

+This offers a way to make VMs ready for connections by a TestKitchen transport.
+In some cases, the default firewall settings will not allow immediate connections via WinRM.
+With a post create script, you can remotely execute statements to enable this.

+Add all necessary commands with the `post_create_script` property.
+These commands get invoked via the Guest Operations API (VMware Tools), which does not require network connectivity.
+As such, they need additional privileges in vCenter.

+Needed privileges:
+- VirtualMachine.GuestOperations.Execute
+- VirtualMachine.GuestOperations.Query

+The commands gets executed with the credentials specified for the transport, but can be overridden via `vm_username` and `vm_password`.
+The default timeout is 60 seconds, but can be adjusted via `post_create_script_timeout`.

 ## Benchmarking

 To get some insight into the performance of your environment with different configurations, some simple benchmark functionality was built in.
 When you